Competition in periodic media: II -- Segregative limit of pulsating fronts and "Unity is not Strength"-type result

-Therefore the segregated stationary equilibrium cannot be treated just as a \textquotedblleft segregated pulsating front with null speed\textquotedblright{} because many important properties of the profiles of the segregated pulsating fronts might not be satisfied in the case $c_{\infty}=0$.
-In particular, if $c_{\infty}=0$, then we do not know how to prove that the limiting profile $\left(\varphi_{1,\infty},\varphi_{2,\infty}\right)$ is continuous!

-With this in mind, it should be clear that a segregated stationary equilibrium is \textit{a priori} a much more general notion than what could be defined as a \textquotedblleft segregated pulsating front with null speed\textquotedblright .

-Nevertheless, it is still possible to use some kind of more elaborated quenching argument, as shows the following theorem. \end{rem*} \begin{thm} If there exists a segregated pulsating front, there does not exist a segregated stationary equilibrium. \end{thm} \begin{proof} Assume that there exist both a segregated pulsating front $z$ with speed $s\neq0$ and profile $\varphi$ and a segregated stationary equilibrium $e$.
+Nevertheless, it is still possible to use some kind of more elaborated quenching argument, as shows the following theorem. \end{rem*} \begin{thm} If there exists a segregated pulsating front, there does not exist a segregated stationary equilibrium. \end{thm}

+\begin{proof} Assume that there exist both a segregated pulsating front $z$ with speed $s\neq0$ and profile $\varphi$ and a segregated stationary equilibrium $e$.

 Assume for instance that $s>0$ and that $e$ has a smallest zero:

 As in the usual sliding method, we construct (and do not detail these constructions) $\tau\in\mathbb{R}$ and $\kappa>1$ such that: